hendurhance/pet-shop-api/README.md

 - The package can be found in the `packages/currency-exchange-rate` directory.

 - The complete documentation of the package can be found in the `packages/currency-exchange-rate/README.md` file or GitHub [here](https://github.com/hendurhance/euro-currency-exchange/blob/main/README.md).
+- Documentation for the package can be found in the `packages/currency-exchange-rate/docs` directory.
+Open the `index.html` file to view the documentation.

 ### Requirements
 - GET endpoint exposed to get the exchange rate from EUR to other currencies.